MiraCostaCS/CS112-L08-Loteria-Event-Handling/README.md

 # **Lab #8 - Loteria + Event Handling**

-EChALE STEM (**E**mpowering **Ch**icanx **A**nd **L**atinx **E**xploring **STEM**) Club hosts a fundraising event every semester where attendees pay for a playing card (the sheet with multiple Loteria cards to fill).
+EChALE STEM (**E**mpowering **Ch**icanx **A**nd **L**atinx **E**xploring **STEM**) Club hosted a fundraising event every semester where attendees pay for a playing card (the sheet with multiple Loteria cards to fill).
 Through their personal identity exploration, as well as events on campus like Professor Alicia Lopez's workshop on Chicanx/Latinx identities, they've reflected and decided to create a new version of Loteria to address some of the issues in the original they saw.
 Instead of the traditional cards, they've replaced them all with STEM professions and STEM related things in Spanish to create their own EChALE STEM Loteria!

 Through your understanding of the Loteria game mechanics and consultation with EChALE members you've agreed on the following wireframe for the GUI:
 ![Wireframe showing GUI components](https://imgur.com/HQd6DPS.png)